Which analyst expects Apple Inc. (AAPL) to perform well in the near future? - The Dwinnex

 Ratios:

-To gain a deeper understanding of AAPL’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 44.10 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 22.05.
+For a deeper understanding of Apple Inc.’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 45.63 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 22.82.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.80 and its Current Ratio is at 0.90.
 In the meantime, Its Debt-to-Equity ratio is 2.37 whereas as Long-Term Debt/Eq ratio is at 1.95.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, Canaccord Genuity on January 18, 2023, Reiterated its Buy rating but revised its target price to $170 from $200 previously.
+In the most recent recommendation for this company, Deutsche Bank on January 23, 2023, Reiterated its Buy rating but revised its target price to $160 from $170 previously.

-On January 03, 2023, Exane BNP Paribas Downgraded its rating to Neutral which previously was Outperform but kept the price unchanged to $140.
+On January 18, 2023, Canaccord Genuity reiterated its Buy rating and also upped its target price recommendation from $200 to $170.

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Nov 22 when KONDO CHRIS sold 20,200 shares for $148.72 per share.
 The transaction valued at 3,004,144 led to the insider holds 31,505 shares of the business.

 Maestri Luca sold 176,299 shares of AAPL for $27,493,275 on Oct 28.
 The Senior Vice President, CFO now owns 110,673 shares after completing the transaction at $155.95 per share.
 On Oct 17, another insider, O’BRIEN DEIRDRE, who serves as the Senior Vice President of the company, sold 8,053 shares for $142.45 each.
 As a result, the insider received 1,147,150 and left with 136,290 shares of the company.